upasadena/interactive-cyoa-tutorial/docs/mechanics/buttons-and-variables.md

 ![](../images/145_no_variables.gif)

-So we'll need to create a Varible.
+So we'll need to create a Variable.

 ##### Creating Variables
 In order to create a Variable, you must go into **the Sidebar** →